-Leandro Escobar, also known as ‘Tatu’, is a Brazilian Jiu Jitsu black belt under “Dedeco” Almeida, being also one of the leaders of the Soul Fighters BJJ academy and the head coach of its competition team in Rio de Janeiro, Brazil.
-Tatu has competed Jiu Jitsu, Boxing (trains under coach Cláudio Coelho), Wrestling and in MMA (mixed martial arts) having fought against big names such as Zach Makovski.
+Leandro Escobar, also known as ‘Tatu’, is a Brazilian Jiu-Jitsu black belt under “Dedeco” Almeida, being also one of the founding members of the Soul Fighters academy, and later of the Double Five team.
+Tatu has competed in Jiu-Jitsu, Boxing (trains under coach Cláudio Coelho), Wrestling, and in MMA (mixed martial arts) having fought against big names such as Zach Makovski.

 Full Name: Leandro Lopes Escobar

 Nickname: ‘Tatu’ means Armadillo in Portuguese.
-The name was given when Leandro started Jiu Jitsu because he used to only do half guard and he used to close himself up really tight, like an armadillo.
+The name was given when Leandro started Jiu-Jitsu because he used to only do half guard and he used to close himself up very tight, like an armadillo.

 Weight Division: Peso Pluma (64kg/141lbs)

 Leandro ‘Tatu’ Escobar Biography

 Leandro Escobar was born on the 30th of April, 1981 in the burg of Tijuca, Rio de Janeiro – Brazil.
 He started training martial arts very early in life, at the age of 5 through Karate (where he reached the brown belt), he also added Capoeira and Luta Livre (a Brazilian style of submission wrestling) to his list of activities.